 The William M Thomas Planetarium has a Chronos star projector from GOTO and a SciDome all-dome video system from Spitz installed under a Spitz premium-seam 36-foot dome.
 Individual seating for 72 people all facing toward the same direction under the largest dome (36-foot diameter) in all of the Central Valley.

-Solar eclipse with Jupiter and Earth for scale.
-Select image for a larger version.
+(Left) Solar eclipse with Jupiter and Earth for scale.
+(Right) Venus transit vs. Mercury transit.
+Select images for a larger version.

-Ice Worlds showing September 17th.
-Tickets on sale starting August 28th. -- SOLD OUT!
+Oasis in Space showing February 18th.
+Tickets on sale starting January 22nd. -- SOLD OUT!

-Earthquake showing October 1.
-Tickets on sale starting August 28th. -- SOLD OUT!
+Black Holes showing March 17th.
+Tickets on sale starting February 19th. -- SOLD OUT!

-Black Holes showing October 15th.
-Tickets on sale starting September 18th. -- SOLD OUT!
+Earthquake showing April 7th.
+Tickets on sale starting March 18th.

 Get tickets at BC Ticket Office.
 Doors open at 7 PM for general admission seating and are locked at 7:30 when shows begin.
 See Public Shows for more information.